Replacing the Tv Antenna in My Rv, Self-Control Never Hurt Anyone.

 A Mom/Pop RV parts store

-So, I drove over and walked in to the store and I asked the girl at the counter where their TV antenna "stuff" was, and she pointed me to an aisle.
+So, I drove over to this local store and I walked in and asked the girl at the counter where their TV antenna "stuff" was, and she pointed me to go down a specific aisle.

-I went down the aisle and starting reading the labels on the boxes.
+I walked down the aisle slowly as I read the labels on the boxes.

 Oh, and by the way, my antenna is the popular brand usually referred to as a "batwing" antenna.

-It is pretty much the standard for TV over-the-air antennas for RVs, and is a good reliable product.
+It is pretty much the standard for TV over-the-air antennas used on RVs, and the design makes it a good reliable product.